Elderly Suicide vs. Death With Dignity: Everything You Should Know

 Simply put, a wide variety of suffering patients qualify for voluntary euthanasia in Canada if they don't want (or are physically unable) to self-administer lethal medications.
 But they must be evaluated by at least two independent health care practitioners in order to qualify for medical assistance in dying.
 Canadian law also has other requirements that must be followed, such as a waiting period and independent witnesses to your request.

 Under state laws for death with dignity, it is incorrect to label the practice as physician-assisted "suicide."
 Statistics, moreover, show no indication of these laws being widely abused, according to an article in JAMA: The Journal of the American Medical Association.
 In fact, you may be surprised to learn that:

 As previously mentioned, among other places, death with dignity is legal in California, Colorado, Oregon, Vermont, and Washington.
-ProCon.org says that across those five states, almost 549 people die each year, on average, as a result of self-administering lethal medications that were legally prescribed for them under laws for physician-assisted dying.
-But those patients only represent about 66 percent of people who receive such prescriptions.
+ProCon.org says doctors have written thousands of prescriptions for self-administered lethal medications under laws for physician-assisted dying.
+However, only about 66 percent of people who receive such prescriptions have used them to end their life.
 (Many people request death with dignity but ultimately choose not to go through with it.)

 Why Death With Dignity Is Different Than Archaic Cultural Customs

 It's important to distinguish today's medical aid in dying laws from past cultural customs and practices that many people associate with elderly euthanasia.
 History, after all, includes unsettling stories from various cultures around the world about the killing of old people.

 Also known as senicide or geronticide, the practice of killing elderly people through abandonment or other means (sometimes at their request) has shown up in many historical narratives.
 According to an article from Nowhere, although reliable information about such practices is relatively sparse, some cultures from the past have been said to engage in traditions like:

 - Leaving elderly people alone on the top of mountains